vatlab/blog/content/post/comparison.md

 ---

 Over [200 workflow systems](https://github.com/common-workflow-language/common-workflow-language/wiki/Existing-Workflow-systems) have been developed to date.
 Like any other software tools, many workflow systems are actively evolving with new features added from time to time.
-The goal of this document is to illustrate, by means of comparison to some of the most popular workflow systems similar to SoS, **features and limitations of SoS as a conventional workflow system**.
+The goal of this blog post is to illustrate, by means of comparison to some of the most popular workflow systems similar to SoS, **features and limitations of SoS as a conventional workflow system**.
-It should be seen as a check-list of basic workflow features, in addition to the unique niche SoS places itself in the realm of workflow systems, as will be pointed out in the section below.
+It should be seen as a check-list of basic workflow features, in addition to the unique niche SoS places itself in the realm of workflow systems as explained in the next section and in [other posts](https://vatlab.github.io/blog/).
 We would very much appreciate it if you could [send us your comments](https://github.com/vatlab/blog/issues/10) if you believe more workflow engines or features should be compared, or if some comparisons are wrong or obsolete.